Skip to content

 Creating an Enum

 The data type Enum is an ordered categorical data type.
-To use the data type Enum you have to specify the categories in advance to create a new data type that is a variant of an Enum.
+To use the data type Enum you must specify the categories in advance to create it.
 Then, when creating a new series, a new dataframe, or when casting a string column, you can use that Enum variant.

 Enum